Machine-Learning the Classification of Spacetimes: Outlook

 In this work we have shown how to apply techniques from machine learning and data science in classification problems in general relativity.
 Taking as an example the Petrov classification of the Weyl tensor, we have adapted the problem to fit into the realm of supervised machine learning.

 That is, our input consisted of randomly generated five-dimensional vectors representing the Weyl scalars $\{\Psi_i\}$ ($i=0,...,4$), labelled with their corresponding Petrov type ($I,II,III,D,N,O$).
 We generated enough data points to consider all possible cases of non-vanishing Weyl components, as described by Table \ref{table32}, to have a set of base-independent training data.
 We designed a feed-forward neural network to train on this data and achieved $98\%$ accuracy with a confidence (MCC) of $0.973$.
 This shows that with a very simple neural network, in only a handful of epochs, one can model the Petrov classification with a high degree of success.
 We also showed how data visualization and dimensionality reduction can help in analyzing the data itself and the patterns that underlie it.
+Both these directions can help illuminate the intricacies of the classification of spacetimes, shedding light on problems of numerical relativity or in the general study of solutions to the Einstein equations.

 The Petrov classification is only a part of the general programme for classifying and comparing spacetimes.
 The procedure elucidated on this paper can easily be extended to model the Segre classification of the Ricci tensor, for another part of the puzzle.
 This then constitutes the first step in having a machine ready setup for the full classification of spacetimes, a machine learning formulation of the Cartan-Karlhede algorithm.
 With the development of online databases for exact solutions to the Einstein equations, the stage is set for a complete exploration of the power of these techniques in this important field.